firdavsatabaev/CS460/src/projects/whereami/solution.md

 Unziped the secret.zip file using a website: https://www.ezyzip.com/unzip-files-online.html Stored the extracted image as a secret.png
-In order to extract a metadata, I used Jeffrey's Image Metadata Viewer: http://exif.regex.info/exif.cgi
+In order to extract a metadata, I used Jeffrey's Image Metadata Viewer: http://exif.regex.info/exif.cgi I used GPS Coordinator Look Up to find the position and more information: https://www.gps-coordinates.net/

 The answers: